Environmental search requests

 - A list of the specific information that you require.

-The fee for undertaking a search is currently £70 per hour or part thereof, and you'll be invoiced on completion of the search.
+The fee for undertaking a search is currently £70 per hour or part thereof, and you'll be charged on completion of the search.
+Please note that Shropshire Council’s preferred payment method is by Credit Card or Debit Card, as invoices cannot be issued for fees less than £100.
 The search will be conducted within 20 working days from receipt of the signed form.

 Environmental Protection holds a variety of information on, but not limited to, the following: